 For all their enterprising approach play, Colombia had shown during their run in the Copa that they had lacked a bit of punch up front.
 They had notched four in their opening win against lowly Venezuela, but then just mustered one from their remaining three matches.
-Veteran striker Arnoldo Iguarán had been the only striker to start all four matches, and he’d netted twice.
-He had worked with three different partners during those four group stage games, and only América de Cali’s Sergio ‘Checho’ Angulo had begun twice, with young John Jairo Tréllez and Rubén Hernández starting each their match.
+Veteran striker Arnoldo Iguarán had been the only striker to start all four matches, and he’d netted an impressive three times.
+He had worked with three different partners during those four group stage games, and only América de Cali’s powerful Sergio ‘Checho’ Angulo had begun twice, with young John Jairo Tréllez and Rubén Hernández, more of a wide forward type, starting each their match.
 Neither Angulo nor Tréllez were in the squad for today’s tie.

 One notable player who had returned to the squad since the Copa América was defensive midfielder José Ricardo Pérez.
 The 24 year old was another of the Atlético Nacional contingent.
 Dropping out was Atlético Nacional’s Alexis García.